skyvers/Aged-care/readme.md

 If you don't have Java coding skills yourself, your simplest and cheapest option might be to buy support hours from one of our expert developers - you can do this within your Account in Skyve [Foundry](https://foundry.skyve.org/foundry/).

 If you already have some Java skills, however, you can do this yourself !
-In the third main section of the tutorial, we will lead you through the development of some Java enhancements to your AgedCare app.
+In the third main section of the tutorial, we will lead you through the development of some Java enhancements to your Aged Care app.

-Specifically, we will add some Java-code conditions and actions into our app to restrict, in a very granular and specific way, which users can access particular assessments relating to particular residents.
+Specifically, we will add some Java-code conditions and actions into our app to restrict, in a very granular and specific way, which users can access particular Assessments relating to particular residents.

-At the end of this section of the tutorial, you’ll have a further-enhanced AgedCare app up and running.
+At the end of this section of the tutorial, you’ll have a further-enhanced Aged Care app up and running.
 More significantly, though, you’ll be able to combine your powerful new Skyve app development capabilities with your existing Java skills to create no-limits applications far faster than you could ever do with Java alone.

 **[⬆ back to top](#contents)**